nasa/Transform-to-Open-Science/docs/Area2_Capacity_Sharing/Open-Science-101/modules/Module_1/Lesson_3/readme.md

 Previous lessons have showcased a broad range of open science success stories, but we recognize that there are still plenty of valid concerns and unexplored challenges to implementing open science.
 Open science demands the valuable but complex practices of respecting diverse cultures, maintaining security, and protecting privacy.
 This lesson presents a strategic approach to making decisions about doing open science in common scenarios.
 For those scenarios that we cannot foresee, this lesson offers mitigation strategies to help overcome unique challenges with mindful preparation and community support.

-**Scenario: A Country’s Military Secrets or Violates National Interests** When the release of data or research can lead to national security concerns, there are added restrictions around sharing this information.
+**Scenario: A Country’s Military Secrets or Violates National Interests**

+When the release of data or research can lead to national security concerns, there are added restrictions around sharing this information.
 In the U.S., sharing of this type of information often falls under International Traffic in Arms Regulations (ITAR) and Export Administration Regulations (EAR) export control regulations.

-Sharing ITAR/EAR-regulated data, equipment, resources, or research without clearance to do so can put the country’s national security at risk and may bring about both severe criminal and administrative penalties.
+Sharing ITAR/EAR-regulated data, equipment, resources, or research without clearance to do so can put the country's national security at risk and may bring about both severe criminal and administrative penalties.

 **Human Patient Privacy**

-*NASA has collected human spaceflight biomedical data since the start of Apollo…*
+*NASA has collected human spaceflight biomedical data since the start of Apollo...*

 <img src="../images/media/image259.jpg" style="width: 100%; height: auto;" />